Brother Of 15-Year-Old Isiah Walls Jr, Killed In Sacramento Hit-And-Run, Calls For Justice

 The driver who hit Isiah Walls Jr. in a hit-and-run last week is still unknown, however, the license plate number of the driver is 6GYR199 with California plates.
 The car that he was driving has been reported to be a black Mercedes Ml-300 SUV.

-“The driver hit my brother, got out of the car, looked at him, and got back in the vehicle, and proceeded to drive off,” said Tymothi.MORE NEWS: Pipers Plead Not Guilty In Roman Lopez Murder Investigation
+“The driver hit my brother, got out of the car, looked at him, and got back in the vehicle, and proceeded to drive off,” said Tymothi.MORE NEWS: 4 Dead, Including 2 Kids, In Wrong-Way Crash In Sierra

 The family is asking for anyone with any information about the driver to please come forward and to please contact the Sacramento Police Department right away.